Secure Your Visa To Dream Country

 No arguing with guards or trying to sneak through entrance checks!
 You need to follow an entry line.
 The security officers will ask you questions, see your interview appointment and passport, do body checks, and then let you in.

 Ensure you have no electronic devices (including cell phones and smart watches).
-You need to leave these items at home or bring someone with you to carry the items outside the embassy.
+You need to leave these items at home or bring someone with you to carry them outside the embassy.

 Not to mention…….